UK VAT Registration

 In the United Kingdom, you are required to begin your VAT registration with HM Revenue and Customs, if your business has a VAT taxable turnover of more than £85,000.

 In some cases, you may wish to register for VAT even if you have not reached the VAT registration threshold.
 This is classified as voluntary VAT registration.
+Check Small Business Trends for further resources on doing business in the UK.

 What Is The Current UK VAT Threshold?